 Your ultimate goal with conversational support is to give customers a great experience.
 Afterwards, they should feel like they have a rapport with your brand, and can reach out anytime for more help.
 They should also feel like any texts you send in the future will probably be valuable.
 Track unsubscribed contacts to identify what percentage of your customers don’t feel that way, and continually strive to make that number smaller.

 Want to learn more ways to hone your conversational support strategy?
-Check out our blog.
+Check out our free guide.